markdicksonjr/nibbler/README.md

 [![CircleCI](https://circleci.com/gh/markdicksonjr/nibbler.svg?style=svg)](https://circleci.com/gh/markdicksonjr/nibbler)

-An extension-oriented app-building module designed to take a lot of the boilerplate out of making a top-notch Go web server or service worker.
+An extension-oriented framework designed to take a lot of the boilerplate out of making a top-notch Go web server or service worker.
 These modules require Go v1.9+.

+## Extensions

+Extensions are the backbone of Nibbler.
+Extensions must implement a very simple interface (nibbler.Extension).
+A base class extension (NoOpExtension) is available for cases where only very few Extension methods (or none?) are required for the extension you're building.

-## Module Categories
+## Included Extension Categories

+Nibbler also provides some extension implementations that perform common tasks for web services.

-Modules in Nibbler are organized by functional category, with the main Nibbler structures at the root level.
+Extensions provided with Nibbler are organized by functional category, with the main Nibbler structures at the root level.
 These are the module categories below the root level:

 - Auth - authentication/authorization modules that do not integrate with Nibbler's user model (source of truth is not Nibbler).